 - You can, however, choose not to do the first proof overnight.
 Instead, you can let it proof at room temperature.
 Do take note that depending on your room temperature, the dough will definitely be proofing faster than in the fridge, hence you definitely cannot leave it to proof at room temperature overnight.

-- Remove the dough from the fridge, shape it as you wish and let it proof for the second time as usual.
+- Remove from the fridge, shape dough as you wish and let it proof for the second time as usual.

 The brioche dough is extremely soft and very greasy.
 Is this normal?